iobroker-community-adapters/ioBroker.chromecast/README.md

    3. Enter [https://github.com/angelnu/ioBroker.chromecast](https://github.com/angelnu/ioBroker.chromecast)
 2. Add an instance of the Chromecast adapter
    * it should automatically run after it is installed
+3. (optional) If you plan to stream local files you need to configure the adapter
+   * you need to have an ioBroker web server instance
-3. Check your log: you should see logs about the detected devices
+4. Check your log: you should see logs about the detected devices
-4. Write an URL such as [http://edge.live.mp3.mdn.newmedia.nacamar.net/ps-dieneue_rock/livestream_hi.mp3](http://edge.live.mp3.mdn.newmedia.nacamar.net/ps-dieneue_rock/livestream_hi.mp3) to the chromecast.0.`<your chromecast name>`.player.url2play
+5. Write an URL such as [http://edge.live.mp3.mdn.newmedia.nacamar.net/ps-dieneue_rock/livestream_hi.mp3](http://edge.live.mp3.mdn.newmedia.nacamar.net/ps-dieneue_rock/livestream_hi.mp3) to the chromecast.0.`<your chromecast name>`.player.url2play
-5. The URL should start playing on your device
+6. The URL should start playing on your device

 Features
 --------